lorenzo-rovigatti/oxDNA/oxpy/build_docs/modules/core.md

 # The core module

 This module contains the Python bindings of the C++ code.
-All the objects described here are contained in the same module and should be accessed as `oxpy.core.*`.
+Every `object` described here is contained in the same module and can be accessed as `oxpy.core.object` or as `oxpy.object`.

 ```eval_rst
 .. toctree::